 Bitcoin hits one-week low as rising U.S. yields dent rally

-SINGAPORE, Jan 11 (Reuters) - Cryptocurrencies plunged on Monday, with bitcoin dropping more than 12% to a one-week low as rising U.S. yields lifted the dollar broadly and hurt non-income paying assets.
+SINGAPORE, Jan 11 (Reuters) - Cryptocurrencies plunged on Monday, with bitcoin dropping more than 12% to a one-week low as rising U.S. bond yields lifted the dollar broadly and hurt other safe assets that pay no income.

 Bitcoin BTC=BTSP fell as far as $33,447, its lowest since Jan.
 6. Ethereum ETH=BTSP which often moves in tandem with bitcoin, fell as much as 20% to a one-week low of $1,007.51.